Breword/tmux/Clipboard.md

 #### Changing `set-clipboard`

 The tmux `set-clipboard` option was added in tmux 1.5 with a default of `on`;
-the default was changed to `external` when it was added in tmux 2.6.
+the default was changed to `external` when `external` was added in tmux 2.6.

 The difference is that `on` both makes tmux set the clipboard for the outside terminal, and allows applications inside tmux to set tmux's clipboard (adding a